systematic-magic/AgingPubMed/research_papers_html.rst

 	- Second author note should be denoted by: #
 	- Third author note should be denoted by: †

 5.3. “&” is also an acceptable symbol in the author list for an author note.
-However, the note itself should be located in the Editorial Note section with the following text (No other symbol or text allowed):
+However, the note itself should be located in the Editorial Note section with the following text (no other symbol or text allowed):

 :sup:`&`\ This corresponding author has a verified history of publications using a personal email address for correspondence.

 5.4.
 Check that author notes line is written in :ref:`sentence case<sentence_case>`.